Rashmi Becker, Founding Director

 As an adult I began working with people with learning disabilities and continued to see the benefits of dance as well as recognise hidden talent.
 I became involved in various advocacy activities to support disabled people to have a voice and to have the same opportunities to participate in society as everyone else.
 I continued to dance socially throughout my adult life, developing a love of Latin and Ballroom dance.
 In 2012 I performed in the Opening Ceremony of the London Olympic Games which was an amazing experience that drew a diverse community together in celebration.

 In 2013 I became a Board Member of the English Federation for Disability Sport, and patron of a wheelchair dance charity.
 Both roles reaffirmed my commitment to improving opportunities for disabled people to be active, included and able to dance, compete and perform alongside their non-disabled peers.
 I also began performing at community and charity events and saw how much people enjoyed dancing or wanted to dance but had few opportunities to do so.
 The turning point came when I enabled two ladies with disabilities to realise their dream to dance by performing at a black-tie ball and I knew this needed to be the norm not the exception.
-In 2018 I was appointed to the Board of Sport England, a further reflection of my commitment to improve. participation for all.
-In the same year Step Change Studios won the One Dance UK Award for Innovation and the Wesminster City Active Award for Inclusion - positive recognition for inclusive dance and our efforts to make a positive impact.
+In 2018 I was appointed to the Board of Sport England, a further reflection of my commitment to improve participation for all.
+In the same year Step Change Studios won the One Dance UK Award for Innovation and the Westminster City Active Award for Inclusion - positive recognition for inclusive dance and our efforts to make a lasting impact.
+I received the Points of Light Award from the Prime Minister for services to making dance accessible (2019) and am shortlisted for the Asian Women of Achievement Awards (2020).
+I hold a PhD in Psychiatry, and MPhil Education, both from the University of Cambridge.